 Our advice team delivers advice and guidance via phone, email and social media.
 They’re on hand daily to offer advice and support.
 They also research and develop information for our digital channels, including the website.

-Kathy Wade, advice service manager
+Elaine McHarrie, advice and information service manager

 Nicola Kerr, senior advice worker

 “I’m extremely passionate about making sure our kinship carers are able to access free information and advice so they don’t suffer through lack of knowledge of their rights.” read Nicola’s full bio